First Peoples Buffalo Jump State Park: Native American use

 Several Native American tribes have an oral history which includes the First Peoples Buffalo Jump.
 These include the A'aninin, Assiniboine, Cree, Kalispel, Piegan Blackfeet, Salish, and Shoshoni.
 Each of these tribes has its own name for this pishkun.
 There is evidence that other tribes may also have used the pishkun, but this is not conclusive.
-The site was used heavily throughout this period.
-There is archeological evidence that members of these tribes camped on and near the pishkun.
+The site was certainly used heavily throughout this period, and there is archeological evidence that members of these tribes camped on and near the pishkun.
 One indication of how frequented the site was is the bone bed, which extends along the entire length of the cliff and is 13 ft deep.
 An archeological estimate based on the number of bones at the site indicates that at least 6,000 bison died there.

 With the arrival of the horse, Native American tribes began hunting buffalo from horseback, and the pishkun fell into disuse around 1700 CE.

 Post-Native American use

 The area that is today known as the state of Montana was made an organized incorporated territory of the United States in 1864 after a series of gold rushes.
 Settlement of the territory was sparse, especially the area around the pishkun.
 In 1878, the area containing the First Peoples Buffalo Jump fell under the control of William H. Ulm, a white settler from Indiana who homesteaded a 1000 acre cattle ranch in the area.
 The pishkun itself was named Taft Hill.
 The nearby city of Great Falls was founded in 1883, and the Montana Central Railway arrived from the booming mining town of Butte (passing through Ulm on its way to Great Falls) in October 1887.

-The pishkun site became a popular one for members of the public to look for arrowheads and other Native American artifacts.
+The pishkun site became a popular location for members of the public to look for arrowheads and other Native American artifacts.
 From 1889 to 1905, the pishkun was used as a sandstone quarry.
 Several buildings in Great Falls and Helena were built with sandstone quarried from the site.

 The state of Montana obtained the site sometime prior to 1945.
 From 1945 to 1947, the need for phosphorus (a mineral used in fertilizer and explosives) was high.
 The state of Montana leased the site for $7,600 to the Frost Fertilizer Company, which began "mining" it for bone.
 More than 150 ST of bones were removed from the site, pulverized, and shipped to the West Coast for use as fertilizer and in explosives manufacturing.
 The site was one of the two largest pishkuns in the United States mined for bison bone.
-A second attempt to mine the site for bone was made in the 1950s.
-But local rancher Earl Monroe, who wished to protect the site from further depredation, leased the land and kept it off-limits to the public.
+A second attempt to mine the site for bone was made in the 1950s, but local rancher, Earl Monroe, who wished to protect the site from further depredation, leased the land and kept it off-limits to the public.